Graph Variate Neural Networks: Graph Variate Neural Networks

 \end{itemize}

 Instantaneous correlation is rank-1 and LDE rank-3, both expressible as sums of outer products.
 Such structures are efficient, as outer products reduce to parallelizable vector operations that GPUs compute rapidly.
-This approach combined with the Hadamard support are inspired from recent advances in Parameter–efficient fine-tuning (PEFT)\citep{hu2021lora,huang2025hira}, a method to improve the efficiency of Large Language Model's (LLM's).
-We direct the interested reader to \ref{lorahira}.
+This approach combined with the Hadamard support is inspired by recent advances in Parameter-Efficient Fine-Tuning (PEFT) \citep{hu2021lora,huang2025hira}, a method to improve the efficiency of Large Language Models (LLMs).
+We direct the interested reader to Appendix~\ref{lorahira}.

-The instantaneous correlation captures co-deviation from mean temporal patterns.The LDE node function has a direct relationship to the Dirichlet energy and captures local node gradient changes.
+The instantaneous correlation captures co-deviation from mean temporal patterns.
+The LDE node function has a direct relationship to the Dirichlet energy and captures local node gradient changes.
 We can also take linear combinations of these two node functions in order to exploit both their contrasting views.

-There is an important observation to make here with transformers here, given that the attention mechanism can be argued to use a "graph" constructed from the data itself for convolution \citep{att}, in fact recent ideas have provided a unifying view on Transformers and GNNs, arguing that transformers are GNN's that operate on a data-specific graph \citep{joshi2025}.
-Thus GVNNs can be argued to be a form of attention with a fundamentally different formulation, i.e the time-step specific tensor weighted against a stable support.
-We expand on this in the appendix for the interested reader \ref{sec:theory-data-driven-graphs}.
+There is an important observation to make here with transformers, given that the attention mechanism can be argued to use a ``graph'' constructed from the data itself for convolution \citep{att}.
+In fact, recent ideas have provided a unifying view on Transformers and GNNs, arguing that transformers are GNNs that operate on a data-specific graph \citep{joshi2025}.
+Thus GVNNs can be argued to be a form of attention with a fundamentally different formulation, i.e.\ the time-step specific tensor weighted against a stable support.
+We expand on this in Appendix~\ref{sec:theory-data-driven-graphs} for the interested reader.